stakater/mto-docs/content/integration-config.md

 ### Cluster Admin Groups

 `clusterAdminGroups:` Contains names of the groups that are allowed to perform CRUD operations on namespaces present on the cluster.
-Users in the specified group(s) will be able to perform these operations without MTO getting in their way
+Users in the specified group(s) will be able to perform these operations without MTO getting in their way.
+MTO does not interfere even with the deletion of privilegedNamespaces.

+Note: An edge case however is when you have a user containing ':' (eg: kube:admin or kube:masters), in which case, it is a platform problem in that it doesn't allow us to add such users to the group.
+So, even when you have logged in as kube:admin, you might not be able to delete the privilegedNamespaces due to this reason.

 ### Privileged Namespaces

 `privilegedNamespaces:` Contains the list of `namespaces` ignored by MTO.
 MTO will not manage the `namespaces` in this list.
+Treatment for privileged namespaces does not involve further integrations or finalizers processing as with normal namespaces.
 Values in this list are regex patterns.
 For example:

 - To ignore the `default` namespace, we can specify `^default$`